bartekbrak/kinro/README.md

 * TimeSpan - activity with start and end
 * Bucket - TimeSpans fall into buckets, buckets are for measuring time spent on something
-* Client - Collects buckets, doesn't do much at the moment, for the record.

 See the docstrings for longer musings